IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Best-Practices.md

 - [IGEL KB: Export View or Advanced Search Result via Mail as an Administrative Task in the IGEL UMS](https://kb.igel.com/en/universal-management-suite/12.06.100/export-view-or-advanced-search-result-via-mail-as-)

 Now use the data file as input for your ETL job into your CMDB.
-Follow guidance from you CMDB vendor for setting up ETL job.
+Follow guidance from your CMDB vendor for setting up ETL job.